 - 1. Press Feature 812.
 The display will change to show your call log records. - Use the key to select which call log records you are viewing.
-The options are All, Mis (missed calls), Ans (answered incoming calls) and Out (outgoing calls). - Use the done during a call or while alerting, this will also adjust the call or ring volume). - 2.
+The options are All, Mis (missed calls), Ans (answered incoming calls) and Out (outgoing calls). - Use the ◀1 and ◀1)) buttons to scroll through the list of matching names (Note: If done during a call or while alerting, this will also adjust the call or ring volume). - 2.
 When the required record is highlight, press Wold (or press More and then press the Delete soft key).